top of page

 What Next?

-On December 14, 2022: Lanark County became the first rural County to declare IPV an epidemic.
-On March 8th, 2023, on International Women’s Day: Ottawa followed in the footsteps of Lanark County, also passing a motion to declare IPV an epidemic.
-On July 20th, 2023, Toronto joined 30 other municipalities across Ontario that have declared IPV an epidemic in their jurisdictions, including Ottawa, Peel Region, Halton Region and Renfrew County.
+On December 14, 2022: Lanark County became the first County to declare intimate partner violence (IPV) an epidemic.
+On March 8, 2023, on International Women’s Day: Ottawa passed a motion to declare IPV an epidemic.
+On July 20, 2023, Toronto joined 30 other municipalities across Ontario that have declared IPV an epidemic in their jurisdictions, As of July 2024, a total of 95 municipalities across Ontario have declared IPV an epidemic.
+View the full list and map version of municipalities that have declared IPV an epidemic:

 These achievements, though hard won and celebrated, are just the beginning of a long road of work ahead towards implementing meaningful change at local, provincial, and federal levels.